Darox21/SublimeTextProcessingTheme/README.md

 Replace the `theme.txt` file with this one
   * Windows: `C:\Program Files\Processing-{Version}\lib\theme.txt`

-Inside the `preferences.txt` replace the `editor.token` lines with the `preferences-edit.txt`,
+Inside the `preferences.txt` replace the `editor.token` lines with the `preferences-edit.txt`
-preferences has many other options beside just text color, It's to not alter your own configuration.
   * Windows: `%AppData%\Roaming\Processing\preferences.txt`
+`preferences.txt` has many other options beside just text color, It's to not alter your own configuration.